Olme786/olme786.github.io/_posts/2023-0-23-htb-HackTheBox-Nibbles-WriteUp.md

 ---
 layout: single
 title: Nibbles - Hack The Box
 excerpt: "Nibbles is a begginer-friendly machine on HackTheBox, designed to provide an excellent entry point for those new to ethical hacking and penetration testing.
 It offers a realistic environment to practise skills and tackle challenges in a controlled setting.
 As you explore and conquer its challenges, you'll develop essential skills and gain a deeper understanding of penetration testing techniques.
-In this machine we do enumeration, web application testing, exploitation, privilege escalation and capture the flag"
+In this machine we do enumeration, web application testing, exploitation, privilege escalation and capture the flag."
 date: 2023-07-23
 classes: wide
 header: